Nine Days along the Dingle Way – From Tralee to Castlegregory

 Today’s walk is in total contrast to yesterday’s ascent and offers virtually flat walking along Ireland’s longest beach.
 The mild temperatures have spared Ireland the development seen elsewhere and you will have this remarkable stretch of coastline to yourself.
 Your destination for this evening is Fahore, a great sandbank jutting out into the Atlantic that has become a popular destination for windsurfers.

 Day Nine: Fahamore to Castlegregory (10km, 10m ascent) and Departure

 After breakfast you can enjoy the final stage of your journey along the Dingle Way from Fahamore to Castlegregory.
 Our driver will meet you at your guesthouse in Castlegregory to bring you onto Tralee or Kerry Airport.
 If you wish to stay in Kerry for another night we would be delighted to arrange or recommend places to visit and stay.

 Booking and Rates

-The price for the trip is 935 euros per person sharing.
+The cost of the Dingle Way Nine Day walking holiday is 995 euros per person sharing.